wp-plugins/gantry/readme.txt

 Once you downloaded and installed Gantry Framework plugin, please download also a default theme (that is intended to be used as a basis for building your own themes) from [Gantry Framework](http://gantry-framework.org/ "Gantry Framework") site.

 == Changelog ==

+= 1.27 =
+* Small CSS fix for the RTL featured image
+* Updated the version of MooTools to 1.4.5 with compatibility layer

 = 1.26 =
 * Gantry now properly loads the widget_admin.css file